 To learn how to customize your environment using configuration files, see Customizing and Configuring Elastic Beanstalk Environments.

 Currently, Elastic Beanstalk does not support configuration files for the following legacy container types:

 Tomcat 6 and 7

 Windows Server 2008 R2 running IIS 7.5 and Windows Server 2012 running IIS 8

-If you unsure if you are running a legacy container, then check the Elastic Beanstalk console to see if it is a legacy container type.
+If you are unsure if you are running a legacy container, check the Elastic Beanstalk console.
 For instructions, see To check if you are using a legacy container type.

 If you want to customize your environment, you can create a custom Amazon Machine Image (AMI) that Elastic Beanstalk uses for your applications.
 You do this by customizing the existing Elastic Beanstalk AMI.
 For information, see Using Custom AMIs.